stgm/scientific-programming-1/22 Language/15 Statistics/content.md

 ## Getting started

 Create a new file called `text_statistics.py`, which will contain all of the functions that you write in this assignment.
-Then define a function with the name `number_of_letters_in` and a single argument called `text`.
+From the text above, copy the definition of the variable `source_text` into your file, for testing purposes.
+Then, define a function with the name `number_of_letters_in` and a single argument called `text`.

     def number_of_letters_in(text):
         # TODO